 We incurred a significant increase in stock-based compensation in the first half of 2021 as a result of certain performance-based awards and historical RSUs satisfying their liquidity event vesting conditions.
-The increase in stock-based compensation impacts each line item within Other operating expenses.
-We expect stock based compensation to decline beginning in the third quarter of 2021 given that a majority of the expense related to certain performance-based awards has been recognized as of June 30, 2021.
+The increase in stock-based compensation impacts each line item within Operating expenses.
+Stock-based compensation declined in the third quarter of 2021 given that a majority of the expense related to certain performance-based awards was recognized as of June 30, 2021.
+See "Part I - Item 1.
+Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 12.
+Share-based awards."